Why Almost Everyone is Dead Wrong About Tinnitus, or Ringing in the Ears. Including Why Magic Pills & Surgery Don’t Stop the Ringing!

 Tinnitus is a symptom, usually of an underlying concern, where you experience a ringing or buzzing sound in your head, even when there’s nothing external causing it.
 Although many people experience a ringing sound, it can sound different for each person—it can be louder or softer, higher or lower pitch, or even come and go at different times of the day.
 There are a lot of different causes of tinnitus, but some of the most common are health concerns, inner ear disorders, injuries, or even loud noise exposure.

-During your personalized tinnitus assessment, our Doctors of Audiology will begin by discussing your symptoms and any factors that might contribute to it.
+During our comprehensive H.E.A.R.
+Method™ Treatment Program tinnitus assessment, our Doctors of Audiology will begin by discussing your symptoms and any factors that might contribute to it.
 To make sure that your treatment is as effective as possible, you should make sure that you can describe your tinnitus to our team, with factors like when you experience it, how long you’ve had symptoms, any changes that happen, and when it’s loudest.
+This is all part of our approach to hearing assessments that take more than just your hearing ability into account when personalizing a hearing solution for you.
+We consider your lifestyle, family dynamic, and gathered data to truly understand the issue and solve it holistically.

 You should also be ready to discuss your family history and any health concerns you have.
 Sometimes, tinnitus can be a symptom of other conditions or medications, so your Doctor of Audiology will want a complete picture of your health.
 Then, we’ll examine your ears for any physical anomalies or blockages that might be causing ear ringing.